 If one name has been seemingly ever-present in road cycling over the last 70 years or so, it’s Colnago.
 Following a career ending crash in a bike race, Ernesto Colnago decided to get into the bike trade.
-From humble beginnings working for Gloria Cycles in a small town near Milano, Ernesto soon had loftier ambitions and opened his own shop in 1952, selling his own hand-built frames.
+From humble beginnings working for Gloria Cycles in a small town near Milano, Ernesto soon had loftier ambitions.
+He opened his own shop in 1952, selling his own hand-built frames.

 Colnago World Championship winning bikes - Photo Colnago.com